sigute/sigute/README.md

 # Hello World 🌍

-I am a Senior Android Engineer 🤖 and currently work at CASPAR Health in Berlin.
+I am a Senior Android Engineer 🤖

 You can reach me in these places: